Skinah/IpCamera/README.md

 Please get the default settings working first before playing with the advanced settings.

 To get audio working you need to have the camera include audio in the stream and in a format that is supported by Chromecast or your browser, I suggest using ``AAC`` as MP3 is not supported by Google/Nest.
 Then you need to change the HLS settings to what you need, some are suggestions below.

-Less delay behind realtime (no audio) if your cameras iFrames are 1 second apart:
+Less delay behind realtime (no audio) if your cameras iFrames are 1 second apart (-hls_time 1):

 ```bash
 -strict -2 -f lavfi -i aevalsrc=0 -acodec aac -vcodec copy -hls_flags delete_segments -hls_time 1 -hls_list_size 4
 ```

-For cameras with no audio in the stream (default setting) and it must be a supported format like AAC.
+For cameras with no audio in the stream (default setting).

 ```bash
 -strict -2 -f lavfi -i aevalsrc=0 -acodec aac -vcodec copy -hls_flags delete_segments -hls_time 2 -hls_list_size 4
 ```

 For cameras with audio in the stream.
-Note will break Chromecast if the camera does not send audio which is why this is not the default.
+Note: will break Chromecast if the camera does not send audio which is why this is not the default.

 ```bash
 -strict -2 -acodec aac -vcodec copy -hls_flags delete_segments -hls_time 2 -hls_list_size 4